Inheritance tax planning in uncertain times

 Maximising reliefs

-If clients own business and/or agricultural property which is likely to qualify for IHT reliefs now is a good time to review whether action could be taken to increase the likelihood of successfully claiming reliefs.
+If you own a business and/or agricultural property which is likely to qualify for IHT reliefs now is a good time to review whether action could be taken to increase the likelihood of successfully claiming reliefs.
 Will planning is also relevant here in the context of including exempt asset trusts in Wills and enabling a couple to have a “double dip” of IHT relief.

 Asset value freezing for investment companies